 Why Are We Hosting?

-The Trail Blazer breakfast is a unique opportunity for you to be inspired by a true humanitarian trailblazer; military commander, humanitarian, senator and author, Roméo Dallaire.
-Hear his reflections on the need for trailblazing leadership in Canada, specifically in the area of mental health and homelessness as a Canadian health crisis, and join other CHF supporters and investors in celebrating the successes of the sector and the results of our collective community impact:
+The Trail Blazer breakfast is a unique opportunity for you to be inspired by a true humanitarian trailblazer; military commander, humanitarian, senator and author, Roméo Dallaire and honour our Trail Blazer Legacy Award recipient, Tim J. Hearn.
+Join these humanitarians and other CHF supporters and stakeholders in celebrating the successes of the sector and the results of our collective community impact.